SAP-samples/teched2025-DA160/exercises/ex5/README.md

 Let's first do some enhancements on the **Company Code** Data product which was shared previously to SAP Databricks.

-1. Log in to your BDC cockpit, using the link and username/password provided.
+1. Open this link in a **new tab** to access the <b>[SAP BDC Cockpit](https://trial-bdc-core-3.eu10.hcs.cloud.sap/)</b>, use the username on the piece of paper has been provided to you on the workshop.
+Use this password: **ObQomsFQYC1!**

    Go to the **System Landscape** tab, locate URL of SAP Databricks, click the URL of SAP Databricks.

 ![locatedatabricks](images/0501-locatedatabricks.png)

 2. Provide Email and select **Continue**.
 The email is the yourusername@sapexperienceacademy.com.